RTBHOUSE/techblog/_posts/2021-11-24-L2-EVPN-to-L3-concept-part1.markdown

   - stability/visibility/debugging is lacking: whenever a network device failed, we could observe strange things, for example random switch started to announce network layer reachability information (NLRI) that was bogus.
    We could not reproduce this problem, and it occurred in production several times.
   - depending on the silicon chip model, device behaviour could differ, and lack of chip feature could hit you hard
-  - in real life VXLAN BGP EVPN is hard to extend and modify on production.
+  - in real life VXLAN BGP EVPN is hard to extend and modify in production.
     - In one case, we tried to enable [ARP/ND suppression](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration/#arp) and [it blocked keepalived traffic](https://github.com/mgrzybowski/cldemo-arp-suppression-test#garp-flood---is-suppres)
     - when we enabled ARP/ND suppression for most of the  devices, the network sudenly, without apparent reason, became so unstable, that the only way to quickly recover was to roll back configs and restart all switches in the datacenter.